NaszvadiG/cim-xa/README.md

 installation.
 The webroot contains CI's index.php and any non-CI content for the installation.
 CI's index.php contains path modifications to reflect the CI directory structure placement.
 All of this is done for security reasons.
 CI's directory structure is otherwise undisturbed for ease of maintenance.
+If your webroot is something other than www then copy the index.php in www to your webroot directory.
 Libraries are housed in / or in /application/libraries, except as noted in the various README files in /.
 This distribution's configuration for CodeIgniter departs from the original as follows:
 - csrf_protection is set to: TRUE[CSRF protection may be turned off for a particular function, such as a web service, with: